apache/cordova-coho/docs/platforms-release-process.md

 TODO: mobile-spec should have it's own release process instead of being a part of platform release process

-TODO: app-hello-world should be tagged with tools
+TODO: app-hello-world should be tagged with tools instead of platform release

 This should be done *before* creating branches on other repos.